-In some cases, government investigators or persons presenting themselves as government investigators may contact Team Members outside of the workplace or during non-work hours.
+In some cases, government investigators or persons presenting themselves as government investigators may contact Team

+Members outside of the workplace or during non-work hours.
 While Team Members have the right to speak to such a person, they should not feel pressured to do so.
 Team Members may first want to contact a Compliance Officer, the Ethics & Compliance Department, or the Legal Department.
 Team Members have the right to refuse to talk to the person as well as the right to have an attorney or a Banner representative present if they decide to speak with the government investigator.
+Notifications, as necessary, will be carried out in accordance with contract requirements or as deemed appropriate.

 Many government audits or oversight activities begin with a written notification by email, letter or fax or a phone call rather than an in-person visit by a representative.
-If a Banner entity receives a letter from a State or Federal agency requesting information for an audit, Team Members should date-stamp the letter with the date received and immediately contact a supervisor and the Ethics & Compliance Department.
-Similarly, if a Banner entity receives a subpoena or other written request for information (such as a Civil Investigative Demand), Team Members should immediately contact a supervisor and the Ethics & Compliance Department before responding.
+If a Banner entity receives correspondence from a State or Federal agency requesting information for an audit, Team Members should document the date received and immediately contact a supervisor and the Ethics & Compliance Department.
+Similarly, if a Banner entity receives a subpoena or other written request for information (such as a Civil Investigative Demand), Team Members should immediately contact a supervisor and the Ethics & Compliance Department or Legal before responding.